mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_ILL.md

 ### Mandatory
 * A loader can load data from a single file, and create the workspace with the correct positions and rotations stored for each detector
 * Multiple workspaces can be merged, with different sets of time indexes, and positions and rotations stored correctly for each detector
+* Detector positions for a given time index can still be modified after loading
 * Detector movement at the ILL is limited to the case of rotation around sample position - but full positional changes should be allowed, for example in case the sample is off-centre
-* Flexible scanning is supported, times at a given position can differ, as can angular step size changes between steps
+* Flexible step scans are supported, times at a given position can differ, as can angular step size changes between steps
-* Each spectrum ultimately links to a detector or detector group, and a time index
+* Each spectrum ultimately links to a detector or detector group and a time index for scanning instruments
 * A start and end time, as the full time and date, can be obtained for each time index
 * Extra metadata can be accessed for a given position in the step scan - for example so normalisation to monitors can be performed later
-* Metadata values that changes in time can be shared appropriately between positions in the step scan (for example in D2B files each file contains a single value for monitor counts, but 25 different detector positions, so the monitor counts for each position should be divided by 25)
+* Metadata values that change in time can be shared appropriately between positions in the step scan (for example in D2B files each file contains a single value for monitor counts, but 25 different detector positions, so the monitor counts for each position might need to be divided by 25)
 * Overlaps in detector positions are possible
-* The instrument view shows every step position for each detector, even when they overlap
+* The instrument view shows every step position for each detector, and deals with overlapping detectors
+* Saving/loading workspaces should deal with all of the information related to step scans

 ### Desirable
 * Multiple workspaces can be merged with the same detector positions for certain time indexes - the data for spectra is then summed
+* Masking of detectors at different time indexes

 ### Performance

 Instrument 2.0 is already providing a new framework for performance.
 The only requirement for the ILL to use scanning instruments is not to introduce any performance regressions.
-Otherwise the performance only needs to be the equivalent to having a larger instrument.
+Otherwise the performance only needs to be the equivalent to that of having a larger instrument.

 D2B represents the most difficult case for performance at the ILL, with 100 steps x 64 detectors x 256 pixels = 1,638,400 spectra.